Economic Opportunity for the Poor through the Private Sector: Learning from Experience

 Knowledge and Guidance for PSD Practitioners

 The DCED is currently ‘seen as the most important source of knowledge’ on market development approaches, according to a survey of 231 stakeholders in 54 countries by the BEAM Exchange.

 Measuring Results is a top priority for members.
 The DCED has convened field-based experts to develop a Standard for results measurement – providing practitioners with a common, practical framework and an incentive to measure their results credibly.
 The website offers a growing library of case studies and supporting documents, including on how to apply the Standard in conflict-affected environments or to measure women’s economic empowerment.
-More than 120 donor-funded programmes in more than 50 countries are currently using the Standard, representing over $1.5 billion in development funds spent.
+About 150 donor-funded programmes are currently using the Standard, representing over $1.5 billion in development funds spent.

 The DCED’s work on PSD in Conflict-Affected Environments (CAEs) also includes a publication on Key Resources for PSD Practitioners in CAEs and an extensive online library.
 The DCED has developed an inter-agency training course on PSD in CAEs, offered on demand.

 Many agencies are currently emphasizing the opportunities of engaging directly with businesses to create economic opportunities for the poor in their supply chain – for example through challenge funds.
 Based on the gaps in knowledge and practice identified in a Review of experience, the DCED developed Guidelines for Measuring Results in Challenge Funds, as well as a guide on demonstrating the additionality of donor support to business.
 Recent work includes a review of multi-stakeholder platforms and an analysis of institutional changes to enable the transition from bilateral work with governments, to a combination of traditional instruments and strategic engagement with the private sector.

 Evidence on results in PSD